Levothyroxine and Calcium: Can You Take Them Together?

 Can I take calcium at night if I take levothyroxine in the morning?

-Yes, that is often a very practical solution.
+Yes, that is often a practical solution.
 Taking levothyroxine in the morning and calcium with dinner or at bedtime usually provides enough separation, as long as you stay consistent.

 What are the most common mistakes people make with this interaction?